nickeblewis/headforcode/content/guide/frontend/react/index.md

 The next steps will be to move on to the following topics and exercises:

-* Run through the basic code and learn about how it is structured and why
+* How does the basic app work?
-* Hooking up a GraphQL data source using Apollo and GraphCool
+* Connecting to a GraphQL data service